jacksonlop/90DaysOfDevOps_2026/2026/day-02/README.md

 ****Architecture of linux**

+  User - The user gives commands or uses applications.

   Application -
   An application is the software the user uses to perform a task.
   Examples: Firefox, VS Code, Terminal

-  Shell  - Shell is an interface between the user and the operating system.
+  Shell  - Shell is an interface between the user and the kernel operating system.
 It is a command interpreter that takes      commands    from the user, interprets them, and starts programs or requests services from the kernel.

   Kernel - The core part of Linux.
 Manages hardware, memory, processes, security, and device drivers.
   Acts as a bridge between hardware and software.